 This EU Cormorant Platform is a website through which DG Environment will disseminate information about cormorants, cormorant numbers, management and conflicts related to cormorants, fish, fisheries and aquaculture.

 The Platform is developed as part of the work of the EU ‘CorMan’ project (‘Sustainable Management of Cormorant Populations’).
-The website is dynamic and evolving, and it will be revised three times a year during 2012 and 2013.
+The website is evolving and will be revised in the autumn of 2013 and in the winter of 2013/14.
 If you have any comments about the Platform, you can contact the project leaders by sending an e-mail to 'corman(at)dmu.dk'.

-Material that will gradually be added to the Platform during 2012 and 2013 includes:
+Material that will gradually be added to the Platform includes:

 - Experiences with cormorant management, as well as with good practice on solutions to reduce the impact of cormorants on fisheries, fish fauna and aquaculture.

 - Knowledge about how cormorant numbers have developed in different parts and countries of Europe.

 - Links to published material on various relevant issues.

 The development of this EU Cormorant Platform is one of three recent steps taken by the European Commission in relation to cormorants.
 The two other major activities involve:

 - The organisation of a count of cormorant breeding colonies in Europe in 2012 and of wintering cormorants in January 2013.
 The organisation of these counts takes place in collaboration with IUCN/Wetlands International Cormorant Research Group.